 (11:08) Conducting a community needs assessment vs. an inventory of assets in your community

 (13:20) Case study on external collaboration

 (16:35) Trust issues impacting collaborative efforts

-(19:00) Strengthening your “collaboration muscle” by actively collaborating with partners and evaluating the partnership
+(19:00) Strengthening your “collaboration muscle”

 (19:30) Preventing colleagues or partners from sabotaging your grant proposals